WDI-SEA/notes/16-react/react-hooks/readme.md

 ![large bundle](https://res.cloudinary.com/briezh/image/upload/v1556833944/large-bundle_cm6ujo.png)

-Hooks tend to minify better than equal code using classes.
+Hooks tend to minify better than the equivalent code in class-based components.

 * **Hooks are Easy to Implement into Existing React Applications** - Hooks do not require any large rewrites.
 You can even begin to adopt Hooks in your newly written components.